mikeneumannd/CloudProject/README.md

 !!!
 First Java Application Implementation and Execution on Docker (As shown during office hours (and elaborated in GUI demo))

 !!!
-Docker to Local (or GCP) Cluster Communication (Attempted UDP code in Main.java, but unsuccessful)
+Docker to Local (or GCP) Cluster Communication (Attempted UDP code in Main.java, but unsuccessful at this requirement)

 !!!
 Inverted Indexing MapReduce Implementation and Execution on the Cluster (GCP) (In WordCount.java (inaptly named))